Healy injured as Irish beat Samoa in final warm-up

 Healy - who was making his 125th appearance for Ireland - cut a dejected figure as he exited the field, immediately casting doubt over the 35-year-old prop's World Cup chances.

-As Healy appeared pitchside on crutches and with a protective boot on his right foot, his team-mates continued to hobble around on the field in a performance that will have done little to reassure Farrell and his coaching staff before launching their World Cup bid in a fortnight.
+As Healy appeared pitchside on crutches and with a protective boot on his right leg, his team-mates continued to hobble around on the field in a performance that will have done little to reassure Farrell and his coaching staff before launching their World Cup bid in a fortnight.

 Ireland did get off to a smooth enough start when O'Brien scored his first Test try in the ninth minute after Jack Crowley created the chance with a brilliant crossfield kick to Mack Hansen.